 And yet, as the three families continue their circadian drudgery and suspended motion, these burgeoning values approach their limits, revealing Reichardt’s political-economic critique.
 While Gately seeks private property, the ownership of objects and land is either abandoned or elusive for him and other characters.
 Along the journey, Emily must discard personal items including her husband’s heirloom, his mother’s clock, which he describes as “just weight now.”
 And waiting is what Gately must do when the White’s son Jimmy (Tommy Nelson) discovers gold, but Gately cannot establish a property claim as they are still removed from civilization and survival trumps prosperity.
 The search for the prospective private property in this instance paradoxically requires the destruction of possessions.
 Moreover, Gately’s exchange with the Cayuse man is anything but free, reframing dispossession as accord metaphorises Harvey’s neoliberal ontology as an “accumulation by dispossession”—one that purposively constructs asymmetrical power relations across its global network to acquire and distribute the taken rather than producing anew (New Imperialism 181).

-Returning to the image of self-reliance, while the women are working, the husbands who are presumably sleeping in the wagons, are both above their wives, in the screen’s two-dimensional schematic, and roughly equalized on the same horizontal plane.
-The rectilinear 1.37:1 aspect ratio and absent protracting background emphasize the vertical and horizontal axes of the frame, conferring a hierarchical patriarchal structure.
-The husbands present a unified horizontal power structure over their wives suggesting family devotion and subservience is an imperative rather than a choice.
+As spectators can see in the morning scene, while the women are working among their individual fires, the husbands who are presumably sleeping in the wagons, are both above their wives, in the screen’s two-dimensional schematic, and roughly equalized on the same horizontal plane.
+The rectilinear 1.37:1 aspect ratio and absent protracting background emphasize the vertical and horizontal axes of the frame, confirming a hierarchical patriarchal structure.
+The husbands present a unified horizontal power structure over their wives, suggesting family devotion and subservience is an imperative rather than a choice.
 This hierarchy is reinforced via recursive gendered spatial and aural distancing throughout Meek’s Cutoff.

 Figure B. [Video Clip] Gendered division of space.

-Reichardt’s cinematography, specifically her pairing of pans and limiting frame, presents this cleaving demand as a systemic process.
+Reichardt’s cinematography, specifically her pairing of pans and limiting frames, presents this cleaving demand as a systemic process.
 After an ambiguous period of walking, the panning shot of the wives passing water suggests their desire to freely share necessary resources communally.
-The frame, however, individuates each wife as the water flows between them, an imposed atomization confronts the desire for collectivity during this moment of austerity.
-Contrastingly, the men, who we see in the next shot, are gathered in the shade beneath a rock establishing a path forward through collective speculation.
+The frame, however, individuates each wife as the water flows among them; an imposed atomization confronts the desire for collectivity during this moment of austerity.
+Contrastingly, the men, whom we see in the next shot, are gathered in the shade beneath a rock, establishing a path forward through collective speculation.
 And here, critiquing patriarchy mimetically bears out neoliberalism’s inherent contradictions.
-Though the political-economic philosophy presents itself as a horizontal, and therefore equal, global network, the Mont Pelerin Society proliferated their philosophies through universities, think tanks, and politicians, hierarchical sites while espousing lateral individual freedom.
-Philip Mirkowski terms this inherent contradiction of neoliberalism’s “double truth doctrine” (426).
+Though the political-economic philosophy presents itself as a horizontal, and therefore equal, global network, the Mont Pelerin Society proliferated their philosophies through hierarchical institutions such as universities, think tanks, and politicians, while espousing lateral individual freedom.
+Philip Mirkowski refers to this inherent contradiction as neoliberalism’s “double truth doctrine” (426).
 Though Hayek and MPS bemoan expertise and profess the wisdom of the masses, they obfuscate the hierarchical division between one truth for the “masses and another for those at the top” (Ibid.).
-As the wives are barricaded into silent space, the husbands freely and collectively aggregate information in a decision-makingdecision making process.
+As the wives are barricaded into silent space, the husbands freely and collectively aggregate information in a decision-making process.
 Harvey also notes neoliberalism’s inherently unequal and contradictory structure, not between its origin and rhetoric, but its values and rhetoric: “While individuals are supposedly free to choose, they are not supposed to choose to construct strong collective institutions … that put restraints on capital accumulation” (A Brief History 69; 75).

 Akin to Reichardt’s attention to the materiality of westward voyage, her philosophical critique resonates due to the film’s realistic context for the historical spectator.
 While the film’s period costuming, props, and Oregon desert setting establish a sense of realism which New York Times critic A.O.
-Scott attributes to “neo-neo realism” through the “authenticity of the setting” in relation to its historical period, the aimless, anxious desperation of Meek’s Cutoff’s authentically realizes negative impacts of neoliberal capitalist systems.
+Scott attributes to “neo-neo realism” through the “authenticity of the setting” in relation to its historical period, the aimless, anxious desperation of Meek’s Cutoff authentically realizes negative impacts of neoliberal capitalist systems.
 During the 2008 financial crisis, “U.S. foreclosure filings spiked by more than 81% in 2008 … a total of 861,664 families lost their homes to foreclosure” and “there were more than 3.1 million foreclosure filings issued during 2008” (Christie 2).
 According to a report from the National Coalition for the Homeless, “unemployment reached 9.4% in May 2009” (NCFH 1).
-Desperation and necessity are the primary affects in 2008 America, at least more-so than the triumphalism classical westerns promote with trail westerns’ certainty in Manifest Destiny.
-Debates concerning the 426.4 billion dollar Temporary Asset Relief Program, intended to halt foreclosures and to stabilize the economy, also unbosomed neoliberalism’s hypocritical hierarchical ladder and language of self-sufficiency.
-Aas CEOs and investment banks were seen to be kept safe in their wagons and Americans abandoned by the fires in the desert.
-However, the film’s critical mode abounds from Reichardt’s neo-neorealist choices as much as it derives from the analogous narrative.
+Desperation and necessity were the primary affects in 2008 America, at least more-so than the triumphalism classical westerns promote with trail westerns’ certainty in Manifest Destiny.
+Debates concerning the 426.4 billion dollar Temporary Asset Relief Program, intended to halt foreclosures and stabilize the economy, also unveiled neoliberalism’s hypocritical hierarchical ladder and language of self-sufficiency.
+CEOs and investment banks were seen to be kept safe in their wagons while everyday Americans were abandoned in the desert.
+However, the film’s critical mode abounds with Reichardt’s neo-neorealist choices as much as it derives from the analogous narrative.

 Neoliberalism, The Form